Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Mr_Incognito, Pixabay

 They are extremely lively and fun-loving.
-If you are wanting a dog to go the distance, you couldn’t pick a better breed.
+If you want a dog to go the distance, you couldn’t pick a better breed.
 They are fiercely intelligent with a desire to learn new things.
 You may find it difficult to train Irish Setters according to your liking because they are quite stubborn with a mind of their own.
 However, if you meet in the middle, they should comply.

 4. Beagle